 Estimated Financial Assistance (EFA)

-Federal rules require that funds received by students because of their enrollment be considered estimated financial assistance for the purpose of calculating financial aid eligibility.
-This includes scholarships, grants, awards, prizes, etc. Only certain types of funds received by a student are exempt from this, such as earned wages through non-need-based employment and reimbursement when the student is representing the University for business purposes.
+Any funds received by a student due to their status as a student is considered financial assistance for the purpose of calculating financial aid eligibility, including scholarships, grants, awards, prizes, non-wage stipends, etc. Only certain types of funds received by a student are exempt, such as earned wages through non-need-based employment and reimbursement when the student is representing the University for business purposes.

 Verification of Information for Scholarships

 The Office of Scholarships and Financial Aid can provide information to donors (with the student's authorization) to verify scholarship eligibility, such as major, GPA, and enrollment.
 If you require a copy of the student's bill or class schedule, the student can access that through their MyRED account.
 If your organization is paying a student's bill as a payment (and not a scholarship), please visit the Student Accounts website regarding Third-Party Sponsorship.

 Want to donate to student scholarships?
-The N Fund is the best way to support the University of Nebraska-Lincoln through annual giving.
-This impactful approach allows you to make contributions to a priority fund that supports students.
+The Student Scholarships N Fund is one of the best ways to support student scholarships at the University of Nebraska-Lincoln through annual giving.
+This impactful approach allows you to make contributions to a priority fund that supports students directly in meeting their cost of attendance.
 The university would not be what it is today without the support of alumni and friends.
-Make your gift today to make a difference for Nebraska students.Give Now
+Make your gift today to make a difference for Nebraska students.Give Now to Student Scholarships

 Information for Scholarship Donors

 If you are a donor interested in establishing an endowed scholarship at Nebraska, contact the University of Nebraska Foundation.
-Over $10 million in scholarships annually is provided to students due to the generosity of donors to the University of Nebraska Foundation.
+Students at Nebraska receive over $10 million annually in scholarships due to the generosity of donors.
 Scholarships held at the NU Foundation are considered institutional scholarships.

 PO Box 880411